 6. This was a very hard decision to make since you are very important to us, but we need stay home this year due the complex food allergy procedures we follow to keep our son safe.
 We hope you’ll come visit us this spring, we’d love to catch up on all your news!

-7. Grandma, I love you dearly, but my allergies to many foods is tough.
+7. Grandma, I love you dearly, but my allergies to many foods can be tough to manage.
 Instead of a potluck, can we prepare a safe meal that we can all enjoy together?
 I want to share this Christmas with you and avoid a serious allergic reaction.